 We sample a variety of other seafood dishes the next few days including squid, which can be cooked in a variety of ways: inihaw (grilled), calamares, or adobo-style (cooked in vinegar and soy sauce).

 The fish dishes are cooked either fried, grilled, steamed, kinilaw (ceviche), as tinola or in sweet and sour sauce.
 I have to say that fish tastes so much better because it’s fresh.
 During lunch at Fatima Shara, a small eatery near the market in the downtown area, we got a sampling of different viands including a very refreshing kinilaw and barbecued fish.

 The meal was served with side dishes of curried vegetables, tiyulah itum soup, seaweed salad (dipping sauce for the fish), buwas kuning (yellow rice) and syanglag (roasted grated cassava) which is used as an alternative for rice.
 Along with 4 orders of softdrinks and lots of rice, the meal cost only P275 for 4 people.

 Junay: Rice steamed in coconut milk and toasted coconut.
 The rice is wrapped in little packets of banana leaves like suman.
 The packaging makes the rice easy to eat, and is ideal for a packed lunch since the wrapper is eco-friendly.
-This was perfect with fried fish and mango with soy sauce and sili during our island-hopping trip.
+This was perfect with fried fish and mango with soy sauce and sili during our island-hopping trip to Sangay Siapo Island.
 It costs about P5/for one serving.

 Pastil: This mini-empanada filled with pancit bihon (rice noodles) is commonly found in snack houses around Tawi-tawi.
 It’s a bit on the bland side, but is decent when doused with hot & spicy vinegar.
 If you’re not that hungry, two to three pieces of this (which cost only P3/piece) can make a light snack or breakfast.